 Who is using CAM?

-The healing practices are increasingly being tested for effectiveness and safety in well designed research studies.
-Once exotic healing practices are becoming more common, and more Americans are turning to integrative medical care than ever before.
+The healing practices are increasingly being tested for effectiveness and safety in well-designed research studies.
+Exotic healing practices are becoming more common, and more Americans are turning to integrative medical care than ever before.

-- Prayer by others for the respondent's health, 24%
+- Prayer by others for the respondent's health

-- Natural products (such as herbs, other botanicals, and enzymes), 19%
+- Natural products (such as herbs, other botanicals, and enzymes)

-- Diet based therapies (such as Atkins, Pritikin, Ornish, and Zone diets), 4%
+- Diet based therapies (such as Atkins, Pritikin, Ornish, and Zone diets)

 The survey also found information about why people use CAM:

-- 55% of adults said they believed that it would help them when combined with conventional medical treatments.
+- They believed that it would help them when combined with conventional medical treatments.

-- 50% thought CAM would be interesting to try.
+- They thought CAM would be interesting to try.

-- 26% used CAM because a conventional medical professional suggested they try it.
+- A conventional medical professional suggested they try CAM.

-- 13% used CAM because they felt that conventional medicine was too expensive.
+- They felt that conventional medicine was too expensive.

-In one study, published in the Journal of Alternative and Complementary Medicine, cancer patients who received a poor prognosis reported using CAM more often than the better prognosis group.
-Other studies show that cancer patients experience positive changes and increased spiritual importance as result of CAM.
+People who have chronic conditions that are difficult to treat effectively may be more likely to pursue CAM methods.
+Examples include people with irritable bowel syndrome (IBS), rheumatoid arthritis, autism spectrum disorder, attention deficit hyperactivity disorder (ADHD), fibromyalgia, chronic fatigue, and cancer.
+In one study, published in the Journal of Alternative and Complementary Medicine, people with cancer who received a poor prognosis reported using CAM more often than the better prognosis group.
+Other studies show that cancer patients experience positive changes and increased spiritual importance as a result of CAM.

-Although herbs and supplements are not regulated by the U.S. Food and Drug Administration, pharmacies across the country are seeing a surge in the demand for these alternative remedies.
+Although herbs and supplements are not regulated by the U.S. Food and Drug Administration (FDA), pharmacies across the country are seeing a surge in the demand for these alternative remedies.
 Pharmacists are being trained to counsel people on the safe and efficient use of CAM therapies.
-Most U.S. medical schools also now include instruction about CAM.
-More and more health insurance plans are also covering CAM, particularly treatments such as acupuncture and chiropractic, whose safety and effectiveness for treating certain health problems has been well researched.
-A study found that among the 600,000 enrollees in a particular health insurance plan, 13.7% made CAM claims.
-Of those, 1.3% made claims for acupuncture, compared with 1.6% for naturopathic medicine, 2.4% for massage, and 10.9% for chiropractic.
+Now, most U.S. medical schools also provide instruction about CAM.
+More and more health insurance plans are also covering CAM, particularly treatments such as acupuncture and chiropractic care, whose safety and effectiveness for treating certain health problems has been well researched.

 What are the major types of CAM?